 The need analysis formula takes into account many factors, including:

 - Family income

 - Family assets (not including retirement assets or the value of your primary residence)

 If you'd like an estimate of your family's expected family contribution, please use our Net Price Calculator.

 As a student, you also have a responsibility to help pay for your education.
 Being the primary beneficiary of that education, you will be expected to contribute a greater share of your income and assets than your parents.
 For most students, Caltech will assume a minimum contribution will be available from summer earnings.

-If your family's financial circumstances have changed after you filed your financial aid application, we may be able to revise your award.
-If you feel that your financial aid award does not reflect your family's new financial situation, please feel free to start an appeal or contact us for more information.
+If your family's financial circumstances have changed after you filed your financial aid application, we may be able to revise your aid offer.
+If you feel that your financial aid does not reflect your family's new financial situation, please feel free to start an appeal or contact us for more information.